GoAlldex/EQlibrium/Documentation/documentation_en.md

 The GUI consists of three parts.
 In the first part (top box) you can click on the folder icon to select a .wav or .mp3 file.
 You can record audio by clicking on the microphone icon.
 When recording is active, the microphone icon has a green background.
 Clicking it again stops the recording.
 During recording, not only audio from the microphone is recorded, but also any changes made by the equalizer and, if selected, background music.
 On the right-hand side, a selected audio file can be played repeatedly (circle with two arrows).
 If the icon has a green background, the audio file can be repeated.
 The last "active" function is playing and pauseing the audio file.
 To the right of this, the waveform of the audio file is displayed, with a graph for the left and right audio channel.

 ### Volume and trun off channels
 In the second section, the volume for the left and right channels can be individually adjusted.
 The L and R buttons completely mute the respective channels, including recording.
 The green border around the button indicates that the channel is actively receiving/can receive audio.
 When off, the border is gray.
+You can also change which input signal the equalizer affects:

+- "Both": The equalizer modifies the entire audio signal (microphone, playing audio file, external audio)
+- "External": The equalizer only modifies audio signals from external sources (microphone, external audio)
+- "Internal": The equalizer only modifies audio signals from the playing audio file (microphone and external sources remain unchanged)

 ### Equalizer
 The third and largest section is the equalizer.
 The equalizer can be adjusted individually for each channel (stereo).
 The left side contains the equalizer for the left channel, and the right side contains the equalizer for the right channel.
 The notch filter can be used to specifically boost or cut frequencies.
 The first knob sets the frequency, the second the "width": the higher the value, the less nearby frequencies are boosted or cut.
 The third knob controls the boost or cut of the frequency, from -24 dB to +24 dB.
 The setting is displayed graphically in the first graph below the equalizer knobs.

 Below the notch filter setting are the settings for the low-pass and high-pass filters.
-Both can also be used together as a "bandpass."
+Both can also be used together as a "bandpass".
 The first knob in each case specifies the frequency at which filtering should begin.
 The high-pass filter removes low frequencies, thus reducing the volume of the signal below the specified frequency.
 The same applies to the low-pass filter, only in reverse.
 The second knob in each case indicates the degree of attenuation per octave.
 The "filter slope" can be set to 12, 24, 36, and 48 dB.
 The higher the value, the faster the volume decreases from the set frequency.
 Both settings are displayed in the same graph as the notch filter.

 The frequency graph is displayed below the filter graph.
 If audio is currently playing or someone is speaking into the microphone, the frequencies are displayed accordingly.
 The equalizer setting also directly affects the frequency graph.
 Finally, below the frequency graph is a VU meter that displays the level.
 The VU meter also reacts to level changes caused by the equalizer settings.